blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Wikipedia Hinduism Organization.md

 - Abhinavabharati (950-1020 CE)
 - Yoga Vasistha (750 CE)
 ---
-# Agamas
+# Aagamas

-- Agamas are traditions.
+- Aagamas are traditions.
 	- They are voluminous and are divided into Shaiva, Shakta and Vaishnava.
 	- They are also called Tantras, but that's mostly Shakta Agamas.
-	- The Agama texts include:
+	- The Aagama texts include:
-		- 28 Shaiva Agamas
+		- 28 Shaiva Aagamas
-		- 64 Shakta Agamas (also called Tantras)
+		- 64 Shakta Aagamas (also called Tantras)
-		- 108 Vaishnava Agamas (also called Pancharatra Samhitas)
+		- 108 Vaishnava Aagamas (also called Pancharatra Samhitas)
-		- and numerous Upa-Agamas.
+		- and numerous Upa Aagamas.
 # Dvaita Vedanta vs Advaita Vedanta
 - Dvaita Vedanta is dualistic
 - Advaita Vedanta is monistic